"A mentor is someone who allows you to see the hope inside yourself."

-- One of Shearwater's randomized controlled trials showed that students offered our mentorship program were 9% more likely to stay in school and 5 times less likely to be on academic probation.
+- One of Mentor Collective's randomized controlled trials showed that students offered our mentorship program were 9% more likely to stay in school and 5 times less likely to be on academic probation.

 With across-the-board success in all types of mentorship programs, we hope you will join us during National Mentoring Month to raise awareness of the life-changing benefits of mentor/mentee relationships.

 Laird, Pamela Walker (2006).
 Pull: Networking and Success since Benjamin Franklin.
 Cambridge: Harvard University Press.
 ISBN 9780674025530.